-Given around 95 per cent of both pressure sores and bed sores are easily preventable through appropriate mobility checks (simply ensuring a patient’s position is changed regularly enough to prevent sores developing), it is not surprising to hear the chief medical officer at the Trust saying he is ‘very concerned’.
+Given around 95 per cent of both pressure sores and bed sores are easily preventable through appropriate mobility checks (simply ensuring a patient’s position is changed regularly enough to prevent sores developing), it is disappointing that we receive enquiries on behalf of so many patients who have suffered such injuries.

 However, whilst we justifiably expect nurses and doctors to prevent such avoidable conditions from developing through poor care, we can also play a role as relatives by being aware of the signs of treatment and care not reaching the standards it should.